 In addition to the pragma directives described in the chapter Pragma directives, the following directives are recognized and will have an indeterminate effect.
-If a pragma directive is listed both in the Pragma directives chapter and here, the information provided in the Pragma directives chapter overrides the information here.
+If a pragma directive is listed both in the chapter Pragma directives and here, the information provided in the chapter Pragma directives overrides the information here.

 '''

 alignment

 baseaddr

 building_runtime

 can_instantiate

 codeseq

 cspy_support

 define_type_info

 do_not_instantiate

 early_dynamic_initialization

 function

 function_effects

 hdrstop

 important_typedef

 instantiate

 keep_definition

 library_default_requirements

 library_provides

 library_requirement_override

 memory

 module_name

 no_pch

 once

-public_equ

 system_include

 warnings

 '''